-I just graduated from IE Business School’s Executive MBA programme in Madrid, Spain.
+I graduated from IE Business School’s Executive MBA programme in Madrid, Spain in December 2019.

 The 15 month programme was conducted mostly online so I took most of the classes crouched over my laptop in the dead of the night from my adopted home in Tokyo, Japan.

 Here’s me happily accepting my certificate:

 (How) do you think it has been valuable for you?